rust-db/barrel/README.md

 ## Example

-The following code is a simple example of how to get going with `barrel`
+`barrel` currently requires the nightly compiler.
+The following code is a simple example of how to get started

 ```rust
 extern crate barrel;